claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   technology to enhance IPV through the usage of these tools.
 They can also receive narrative justification to condone their behaviour.
 They can also perform cyberstalking, cyberbullying, doxxing with the usage of these tools.
-* Perception of threat: the mere perception of using technology to enhance IPV can be used by attackers to control victims and enhance abuse.
-This can lead to lack of trust in technology and isolation from support from the victim's side.
+* Perception of threat: The mere presence of a pervasive threat is a form of control.
+The perception that technology can be used to enhance IPV is a tactic of attackers to control victims, take away agency and abuse them.
+This can lead to lack of trust in technology and further isolates the victim from seeking and receiving support.

-# Definition of the Attacker

-The attacker we present in this document is one that either has forceful control of accounts, devices, and/or authentication information for accessing systems, or uses public information to exercise control.
-The kind of attacker can be technologically savvy or not.
-We define this attacker as one of the strongest ones as it can have unlimited access to systems and devices.

-The attacker has some kind of physical access to the victim (or has had it in the past), and often shares a common social network with them.
-In some cases, it can be the legal owner of the devices/accounts a victim uses.

-# Kind of attacks
+## Kinds of tech-enabled IPV attacks

 * Monitoring: One of the most prevalent methods to enhance IPV is the usage of active monitoring of any online account that the victim has or of any action that the